 New reporters for the study of zebrafish embryo development and immune response

-Supervisor: G. Lutfalla, co-supervisors: local: Dr M. Nguyen Chi + doctoral school Tutor, external: Prof. AH Meijer (P2)
+Supervisor: Dr. Georges Lutfalla, co-supervisors: local: Dr Mai Nguyen Chi, external: Prof. Dr. Annemarie Meijer (P2)

 Objectives: Implement new markers, tracers and biosensors in transgenic strategies to study host pathogen interaction in the zebrafish embryo & larvae (WP1, collab P2,3,7): Ca2+, voltage & force sensors, nucleus behaviour; super-resolution microscopy with adaptive optics (WP2, collab.
 P1,3,6&7); adapted image analysis and modelling tools (WP3&4, collaboration P5&8).